(Please download & print/save this information for ease of reference when you are here.)

 Rechargeable lanterns are provided.
 There are also candles & nightlights.
 Remember to recharge your lanterns in your locker in the Lobby during the day.

 Fresh clean towels are provided.
-At the end of your stay used towels can be left in the basket in the shower area.
-If you require a fresh towel during your stay just send us a text and we will arrange this for you.
-Wet towels can be either hung out on your decking or from the internal lattice of your yurt, by the stove.
+At the end of your stay used towels can be left in the towel basket in the shower area.
+If you require fresh towel durings your stay just send us a text and we will arrange it for you.
+We suggest that damp towels can be either hung out on your decking or by your stove.
+If you require additional swimming towels we can provide for a small charge.

 - The dome skylight can be opened in the summer by hooking the long skylight pole provided and turning gently, if unsure how to use this just let us know and we can help.